nguyenlab/nguyenlab.github.io/tutorial/lab-gpu-setup.md

 nvidia-smi
 ```

-- The OS index 4 GPUs from 0 to 3
-- - To run on a single GPU, set the $CUDA_VARIABLE_DEVICES with the index of the GPU, example:
+- To run on a single GPU, set the $CUDA_VARIABLE_DEVICES with the index of the GPU, example:
 ```
 export CUDA_VARIABLE_DEVICES="1"
 ```

-- - To run on multiple GPUs,  set the $CUDA_VARIABLE_DEVICES with the indexs of the GPUs (separated by comma), example:
+- To run on multiple GPUs,  set the $CUDA_VARIABLE_DEVICES with the indexs of the GPUs (separated by comma), example:
 ```
 export CUDA_VARIABLE_DEVICES="2,3"
 ```